Shaking Off the

 End-of-Summer Blues

 Summer is synonymous with warm weather, sunshine, and vacations.
 It symbolizes fun and carefree time.
 It is not surprising that summer is considered the favorite time of the year by many people.
-Like all good things, however, summer must come to an end.
+Like all good things though, summer must come to an end.
 The warm weather, the long, lazy hot days, and time spent outdoors begin to fade.
 Saying goodbye to summer as it draws to a close and transitions into the more structured routines of the fall season may not be easy.

 Seasonal Change in Mood and Behavior